facil-io/cstl/README.md

 ### Installing

 Simply copy the `fio-stl.h` file to your project's folder (using a single header file).
 Done.

 Or... copy the `fio-stl` folder to your project's folder (using `"fio-stl/include.h"`).
 Done.

+Include the file as many times as required and enjoy.

 ### Running Tests